 Random seed for reproducibility when

 full = TRUE.
 Default42.
 Set toNULLfor non-deterministic results.
-Ignored whenfull = FALSE.- parallel
+Ignored whenfull = FALSEor when"ozkan_pto"is not inindices.- parallel

 Logical.
 If